core-wg/href/draft-ietf-core-href.md

 and distinct from all unprocessable CRIs with different CBOR representations.
 It is up to implementation whether unprocessable CRIs with identical representations are treated as identical to each other or not.
-Unprocessable CRIs can not be dereferenced, and it is an error to query any of their components.
+Unprocessable CRIs cannot be dereferenced, and it is an error to query any of their components.

 This mechanism ensures that CRI extensions